-13. EAC is implementing its East African Community Industrialization Policy (2012-2032) even though the contribution of industry to the gross domestic product (GDP) between 2012 and 2017 decreased for all EAC member States - with the exception of the United Republic of Tanzania, which increased from approximately 22 per cent to 26 per cent.5 In the light of the importance of energy in enabling industrialization, EAC has also prioritized the development of energy security policies to underpin its industrialization.
+EAC is implementing its East African Community Industrialization 13.
+Policy (2012-2032), even though the contribution of industry to GDP between 2012 and 2017 decreased for all EAC member States - with the exception of the United Republic of Tanzania, which increased from approximately 22 per cent to 26 per cent.
+In light of the importance of energy in enabling industrialization, EAC has also prioritized the development of energy security policies to underpin its industrialization.
 To that end, ECA has supported the EAC secretariat and member States in the development of the EAC Energy Security Policy Framework, which is intended to provide policy guidance towards the development of the region's energy sector.
-The Common Market for Eastern and Southern Africa (COMESA) has developed the COMESA industrial strategy (2017-2026), and, in June 2019, approved the Action Plan and Regional Guidelines on Local Content Policy to facilitate industrialization.
+The Common Market for Eastern and Southern Africa COMESA has developed the COMESA industrial strategy (2017-2026), and, in June 2019, approved the Action Plan and Regional Guidelines on Local Content Policy to facilitate industrialization.
+Similarly, ECOWAS has put in place the West Africa Common Industrial Policy (2015 - 2020).